mohdaaqib/booking_table_little_lemon_website/README.md

-# Little Lemon Booking Website
+# Booking a Table on the Little Lemon Website

 ## Project Description
-This project was created during Meta's Coursera Front-End Development course.
-This website was the culmuniation of the Front-End Development Track.
+This project was developed as part of Meta's Coursera Front-End Development course.
+The website serves as the final outcome of the Front-End Development Track.

-This website showcased implementing a booking application on the Little Lemon Website.
-This was created with React Components to show an understanding of utilizing React for creating the website.
-This also features utilzing API calls.
+The platform demonstrates the integration of a booking application into the Little Lemon Website.
+It was built using React Components, showcasing proficiency in utilizing React for website development.
+Additionally, the project involves the utilization of API requests.

-Please note: the only functionality working on this website besides the design is the Reserve a Table function.
+Please be aware that, apart from the design, the only operational feature on the website is the "Reserve a Table" function.

 ## Screenshots
 Here are some screeenshots of the application showcasing the Booking functionality.